HexaBinary/HourlySpeedtest/README.md

 ### Set a cronjob to run the script on a set schedule
     $ sudo crontab -e
 Choose the editor of your liking\
+\
 Edit and add the following to the end

     @hourly /bin/bash /path/to/the/script/autospeedtest.sh
-    #You can edit the first argument of this to the schedule you want with the (min hour day-month month day-week) syntax or use the presets e.g @daily/weekly/monthly
+    # You can edit the first argument of this to the schedule you want with the (min hour day-month month day-week) syntax
+    # or use the presets e.g @daily/weekly/monthly
+\
+The results of the tests will be in the format below

+    Time: "year-month-dateThour:minute:secondZ"
+Z in the end meaning Zulu or UTC (priorly called GMT) time Your local time zone may be offset from the UTC